 Asking for help is an important first step.
 If you — or your loved one — are ready to get treatment, it may be helpful to reach out to a supportive friend or family member for support.

-You can also start by making a doctor’s appointment.
+You can also start by calling a doctor.
 Your doctor can assess your overall health by performing a physical exam.
 They can also answer any questions you have about Xanax use and, if needed, refer you to a treatment center.

 Ask your doctor or another health professional for a recommendation.
 You can also search for a treatment center close to where you live with the Behavioral Health Treatment Services Locator.
 It’s a free online tool provided by the Substance Abuse and Mental Health Services Administration (SAMHSA).